 There are probably at least a few nights a year when you can use 500-600x with the XT12i, which is the limit of what the scope can handle given the typical limit of 40-50x/inch for most telescopes; nights when one can use over 1000x with a very large scope, on the other hand, are extremely rare.

 With the SkyQuest XT12i, you can resolve details on the Moon less than a mile wide.
 Mercury’s phases are relatively easy to see with good seeing, while Venus is so absurdly bright that seeing its crescent may be a bit tricky to do comfortably.

-Mars’ polar ice caps can be easily seen, while a variety of dark marking are able to be spotted when the planet is close to Earth and its angular diameter is sufficiently large to actually see anything.
+Mars’ polar ice caps can be easily seen.
+At the same time, a variety of dark markings are able to be spotted when the planet is close to Earth, and its angular diameter is sufficiently large to actually see anything.

-Jupiter shows a variety of colorful cloud belts with the XT12i, along with of course the Great Red Spot.
-Its 4 largest moons are able to be resolved as disks, but that can be tricky when they’re not transiting in front of the planet itself.
+Jupiter shows a variety of colorful cloud belts with the XT12i, along with, of course, the Great Red Spot.
+Its four largest moons are able to be resolved as disks, but that can be tricky when they’re not transiting in front of the planet itself.

 Uranus and Neptune are both easy to resolve as disks with the SkyQuest XT12i during good seeing.
 They’ll show up in the scope’s 9×50 finder as star-like points.
 Neither planet shows detail even at very high magnification, but Neptune’s moon Triton is fairly easy to spot.

 Uranus’ moons Titania, Oberon, Ariel, and Umbriel are a bit tougher to see than Triton – mainly due to the glare from Uranus itself – but are also visible with the XT12i.
 Pluto can also be seen as a star-like point, gradually moving eastward from Sagittarius.